Thursday, September 5th

 Saturday, September 7th 4:00pm

-Mountain Alice is an Ozark County String Band based out of Northwest Arkansas.
-Alice Jorris, who fronts the band with her pure and strong vocals, hails from Iowa.
-Her strong big presence and pure vocals draw influence from the likes of Carole King, Patty Loveless, and Allison Krauss.
-The band is comprised of Christopher “Slim” Parker, Dylan Hawf, and Jennifer Parker.
-Together the band creates a country sound that is authentic to Ozark music and traditional acoustic country music of the 60s and 70s.
-The songwriting is relevant to the modern soul.
+Mountain Alice is an Ozark country string band based out of Northwest Arkansas.
+Alice, who fronts the band with pure, strong, and unique vocals, draws influence from the likes of Carole King, Patty Loveless, and Allison Krauss.
+The band is composed of Christopher “Slim” Parker, Dylan Hawf, and Jennifer Parker.
+Together the band creates a country sound that is authentic to Ozark mountain music and traditional acoustic country music of the 60s and 70s.
+Each member's songwriting is authentically soulful and moving.

 Shannon Wurst